-The following commands can be entered after answering an inbound call from the entry phone, calling into the entry phone and the unit auto answers or someone answers the call by lifting the handset.
-After the entry phone auto answers the call, one or two beeps will be heard.
+The following commands can be entered after answering a call from the entry phone.
+The commands can also be entered on an inbound call to the entry phone.
+After calling into the entry phone and the unit auto answers or someone answers the call by lifting the handset, one or two beeps will be heard.
 If the access code has been disabled (two beeps heard), you can now enter the Remote Access Operation Commands below.
 If an Access code has been programmed (one beep heard), enter the Access code digits.
 With the correct code entered, two beeps will be heard and you can now enter the Remote Access Operation Commands below.
-The relay must be set to "Door Strike" Mode to be controlled by these commands.
+The Relay Mode must be set to "Door Strike" to be controlled by these commands.

-Feature Touch Tone Command Description Momentarily Activate Relay or ---- Momentarily activate relay (1 or 2 digits, factory set to ★★).
-Latch Relay 11 Latch (continuously activate) relay.
-Un-Latch Relay 10 Toggle Relay 1# Un-latch (deactivate) relay.
-Toggle relay from last position.
+Feature Touch Tone Command Description Momentarily Activate Relay 1 or --- Momentarily activate relay 1 (1 or 2 digits, factory set to ).
+Latch Relay 1 11 Latch (continuously activate) relay 1.
+Un-Latch Relay 1 10 Un-latch (deactivate) relay 1.
+Toggle Relay 1 1# Toggle relay 1 from last position.
+Momentarily Activate Relay 2 2 or --- Momentarily activate relay 2 (1 or 2 digits, factory set to 2).
+Latch Relay 2 21 Latch (continuously activate) relay 2.
+Un-Latch Relay 2 20 Un-latch (deactivate) relay 2.
+Toggle Relay 2 2# Toggle relay 2 from last position.
+Disconnect # Disconnects or forces the phone to hang up.